Web Video: PeanutButterGamer

 - Hidden Depths: Despite his cavalier and somewhat loony persona (which the Hardcore series suggests comes pretty naturally), PBG has shown a fondness for fairly serious Visual Novels, using Katawa Shoujo music in one video and doing a showcase of Hatoful Boyfriend.

 - Kill 'em All: Played for Laughs in the Rollercoaster Tycoon video, as PBG attempts to murder everyone from Normal Boots in a death park.
-Only Josh survives, then he finally gets to ride and he died.
+Only Josh lives.
+Until PBG let him finally rides Whoops! for his prize and he died as well.

 - Large Ham